 - Fold rhubarb into batter with a spatula.

 - Spread batter in prepared pan.

-- Sprinkle mixture over cake.
+- Sprinkle topping evenly over cake.

-- Let cake cool completely before cutting.
+- Let cake cool completely before eating.

 Do you have any recipes that have been handed down through your family?